MARVINIKOS/backend-engineer-test/README.md

 Rollback clears all state and re-applies blocks up to the requested height.

-No persistent database is used — making testing and validation fast and deterministic.
+No persistent database is used.

 ##  Test Scenario
 This project includes one complete test covering: